abigpotostew/publicworks.art/apps/publicworks.art/README.md

 - bring your own ipfs cid
 - consolidate create flow

+- index work tokens by contract address instead of work id so that replacing the contract doesn't screw up the tokens.
+- replace the live preview with a static image

 design inspiration:
 - https://nouns.build/
 - a home for generative art in the cosmos